boylea/devops-talk/practicioners-devops.md

 ^ We're always talking about engineering velocity at New Relic, and really good way to kill your velocity is to spend your time fire-fighting misbehaving services. _Most_ software was the right thing at the time, but we need to recognize when we need to take a time-out to fix or scales things to the next level.

 ^ We own a service which would snapshot snapshot state for recovery in failure scenarios.
-While the way this was implemented worked great at the time, as scale increased it was causing pages and a significant amount of the on-call engineers time.
+Over time, as scale increased it was causing pages and a significant amount of the on-call engineers time.
 So we moved back feature work on our road map to immediately address the issue.
 We refactored the service to be more robust and more closely match other architecture in our system which snapshots state.

 <!-- https://pixabay.com/photos/grain-elevator-decrepit-farm-880108/ -->